Why did we ask...

 ...for my address?

-The Chicago Arts Census uses the American Community Survey (ACS) as a benchmark.
-The Chicago Arts Census requests geographic information similar to the ACS to have the most accurate comparison.
+The Chicago Arts Census used the American Community Survey (ACS) as a benchmark.
+The Chicago Arts Census requested geographic information similar to the ACS to have the most accurate comparison.
 This connection is important because it sheds light on how the arts ecosystem is impacted by government decision-making about funding, housing, public programs, and more.

-To map the Chicagoland arts sector, we request your address or block rounded to the nearest one hundred.
+To map the Chicagoland arts sector, we requested addresses information.
 We know this is a vulnerable question.
-In intensive consultation with DataMade and Jayaram Law, the Chicago Arts Census aggregates and anonymizes address information to protect your privacy.
+In intensive consultation with DataMade , Rila Group, and Jayaram Law, the Chicago Arts Census aggregates and anonymizes address information to protect privacy.

 ...about well-being?